LarsBehrenberg/impressionistarts.larsbehrenberg.com/content/posts/edgar-degas.md

       First, Degas was a hard-worker.
 By 1860, he has produced 700 copies of older works.

-      Secondly, and more importantly, Degas did not copy works unthinkingly.
-He would, for example, focus on a small part of a masterpiece rather than seek to reproduce the whole.
-And Degas committed his thinking on painting, together with many of his innermost thoughts, to a meticulous diary.

-      ### Degas’ early works

-      Degas’ unique insight can be seen in three of his earliest works, The Suffering of New Orleans, Spartan Girls Challenging Boys and The Bellelli Family.

-      (1) The Suffering of New Orleans is ostensibly an historical painting in classical style.
-But it seeks to depict a modern event, the capture of New Orleans by Union Troops in 1862 (representing a major turning-point in the American Civil War).
     galleryImages:
       image1: /assets/berthe-morisot-eugene-manet.jpg
       image2: /assets/degas-cotton-exchange-new-orleans-lg.jpg